 Welcome to the South Dakota Chapter of The Wildlife Society!

-Grant Opportunities: The South Dakota Chapter of The Wildlife Society offers a Student Travel Grant to help pay for attending TWS’ Annual Conference.
+Grant Opportunities: The South Dakota Chapter of The Wildlife Society offers a Student Travel Grant to help pay for attending a national or state TWS Annual Conference.
 The Chapter also offers a Student Membership Sponsorship Grant which will cover student annual dues for membership into TWS if you are a student board member of a Student Chapter of TWS in South Dakota.
 For more information of how to apply for either grant, click here.

 Find the South Dakota Chapter of The Wildlife Society on Facebook.

 For current information from the Central Mountains and Plains Section of The Wildlife Society visit their website.

 Consistent with the objectives of The Wildlife Society, the South Dakota Chapter Objectives are: